preciofishbone/OmniaDocsG2/blocks/media/index.rst

 + **Title**: If a title should be shown for the block, add it in this field.
 + **Default scaling**: You can select a default scaling here, but if you don't force (se below) this can be changed when an image is added.
 Possible scalings are set up in Omnia admin.
-+ **Multi-value**: (Available in Omnia 7.1 and later).
-If it should be possible to show more than one media item in the block, select this option and use the slider to set the maximum number.
++ **Multi-value**: If it should be possible to show more than one media item in the block, select this option and use the slider to set the maximum number.
 + **Force default scaling**: Use this setting to see to that all images are scaled the same when they are added - using the default scaling.
 With this option selected, page editors and authors can not select scaling and the dialog "This image has a bigger file size than recommended" is not shown.
 + **Crop ratios**: Use this list to set up which crop ratios editors should be able to choose from in this block.
 For more information, see below.
 + **ADD CONTENT**: Click here to add deafalt content to the block.
 Also see below.